Brendan Rodgers: Playing career

 As a teenager, Rodgers represented Northern Ireland at schoolboy level, notably playing against Brazil in 1988.
 He began his senior career as a defender for Ballymena United, his local team, in 1987.
 Three years later, at the age of 18, he was signed by Reading where he played in the reserves.
 His professional playing career was ended when he was 20, due to a genetic knee condition.
 Following this enforced retirement, Rodgers spent several years playing in non-league football for Newport (IOW), Witney Town and Newbury Town, while remaining as a youth coach at Reading.
 He found employment at John Lewis to support his young family.

 Coaching career

 Rodgers spent a large amount of time travelling around Spain studying different coaching methods, and was eventually invited by manager José Mourinho to leave his role of academy director at Reading and join the Chelsea Academy as their head youth coach in 2004 after a recommendation by Mourinho's assistant and future Premier League manager Steve Clarke.
 Rodgers was promoted to reserve team manager two years later, and was kept in that position by subsequent Chelsea managers Avram Grant and Luiz Felipe Scolari.

 Managerial career

 Watford

 On 24 November 2008, Rodgers left Chelsea to become the manager of Championship club Watford.
 Rodgers won only two of his first ten league games as manager, leaving Watford in the relegation zone by January.
-Watford's form dramatically improved, however, and Rodgers was able to guide them to finish 13th, avoiding relegation.
+Watford's form dramatically improved and Rodgers was able to guide them to finish 13th, avoiding relegation.